-If you have something specific in mind, you can probably find a concrete mold that is pre-made and ready for concrete.
+If you have something specific in mind, you can probably find a stepping stone mold that is pre-made and ready for concrete.
 From sand dollars to butterflies to Celtic designs and even a giant paw print, there is sure to be one to fit your garden.
-Just remember, that you can only make one at a time with each mold.
-If you are making only one stepping stone this is a quick and easy way to go.
-If you plan to make a pathway, it could be a more expensive or lengthy task.
+Just remember that you can only make one at a time with each mold.
+If you are making only one stepping stone, this is a quick and easy way to go.
+If you plan to make a whole pathway, it could be a more expensive or lengthy task.

 6. Large Leaf Cast Stepping Stones

 Forget the form, you can just pick a big leaf from your garden and mound concrete on it!
-Ok, there is more to it than that.
+Okay, there is a bit more to it than that.
 Read all about How to Cast Large Leaves as Stepping Stones.